Less-Ouch Blood Sugar Tests

 Keep Track of Finger Pricks

-Rotate the sites of your finger pricks so you don't overstress one area of your finger.
+Rotate the sites of your finger pricks to limit the amount of pain and soreness your fingertips incur.
 To make sure you adequately rotate lancing sites, outline your hand on a piece of paper.
 Place a dot on the outline to mark your most recent lancing site.
 The next time you lance, choose a different spot.

 Casey Vanshie, PWD type 2, eliminates sore fingers by rotating where she pricks each finger.
 Check out her suggestions:

-- Once you have used all fingers, do the same thing using the outside of each finger.
+• Once you have used all fingers, do the same thing using the outside of each finger.
+"Your fingers will become less calloused," Vanshie says.

 Test an Alternate Site